26 Secrets Your Pet Store Won’t Tell You (But You Should Know)

 Don’t use our vets

 Many vets who are contracted to work with pet stores may be hesitant to point out health issues because they don’t want to lose business from the pet superstore.
 They agree to work with pet stores because they know it guarantees them a stream of business.
 Be wary of stores’ “preferred vet” or offers for free vet visits.
-Here are the most expensive health problems your pet could face.

 We have to meet sales goals

 Our employees might tell you that this animal is the sweetest or that one is the most playful, but keep in mind there’s a lot of turnover and most stores have weekly or monthly sales goals.
 Take what the staff says with a grain of salt, and interact with the animal yourself.
-These are the 10 things every pet owner should know before adopting an exotic pet.

 Buy in bulk